Othmane Senadjki: Ech-Chaab

 Senadjki began his journalistic career in 1985 at the public newspaper Ech-Chaab after completing his military service in the Algerian army which lasted two years, and after having passed the entrance examination to this Algerian Arabic-speaking daily created on 11 December 1962.

 Indeed, he participated during the month of August 1985 in this competition with his colleagues Omar Ourtilane, Cherif Rezki, Abdelhakim Belbati, Omar Kahoul and Kamel Djouzi, and the tests took place at the journalism school of Algiers with the participation of dozens of new Algerian university graduates.

-It was Saad Bouakba, the editor-in-chief of the newspaper Ech-Chaab at the time, who then charged the journalists Bachir Hammadi, Mohamed Abbas and Mustapha Hemissi with the mission of correcting the copies of these young applicants for the profession of journalist, and this is how Senadjki succeeded and was retained after he ranked first.
+It was Saad Bouakba, the editor-in-chief of the newspaper Ech-Chaab at the time, who then charged the journalists Bachir Hammadi, Mohamed Abbas and Mustapha Hemissi with the mission of correcting the copies of these young applicants for the profession of journalist.
+This is how Senadjki succeeded and was retained after he ranked first.

 During his career in this newspaper with a large audience and Algerian readership, he worked in the section of national and political affairs, and he was known for his inveterate and diligent defense of Arab causes, as well as his interest in living condition of the ordinary citizen and the news of rural and isolated areas.

-He also supervised the newsletter section for five years where he interacted with correspondence from his devotees until 1990.
+He also supervised the newsletter section for five years when he interacted with correspondence from his devotees until 1990.

 El Khabar

 Senadjki continued his work in the newspaper Ech-Chaab until the Algerian constitution of 23 February 1989 allowed professional journalists to found their own independent press titles.

 This is how he participated with several journalists from different backgrounds in the creation of the Arabic-speaking daily El Khabar on 1 November 1990.

-He supervised the international affairs section in this newspaper before becoming deputy editor-in-chief Omar Ourtilane, and when the latter was assassinated by Salafist terrorism in Algeria on 3 October 1995, it was Senadjki who replaced him in the post of editor-in-chief.
+He supervised the international affairs section in this newspaper before becoming deputy editor-in-chief Omar Ourtilane, and when the latter was assassinated by Islamist terrorism in Algeria on 3 October 1995, it was Senadjki who replaced him in the post of editor-in-chief.

 When Senadjki took over in the editorial staff of El Khabar in 1995, this daily then became the privileged source of information for all international press agencies during the Algerian security crisis.

 He included the "Deep Algeria" page (الجزائر العميقة), which was created specifically to follow up on people's concerns and convey their affairs and problems within the framework of neighborhood media bearing a news character, and providing a national service to citizens and public authorities.